canonical/rockcraft/docs/reference/rockcraft.yaml.rst

 **Required**: No

-Extensions to apply to this rock image.
+Extensions to enable when building the ROCK.

 Currently supported extensions: